Age of Sigmar: How to Play Nighthaunt

 Today we look into the Nighthaunt faction of Age of Sigmar.
 Sometimes that sheet floating in the wind really IS out to get you.

-In the wake of Nagash’s sound defeat at the hands of the bright aelves, it’s easy to forget the considerable stir he caused when he introduced a brand new Mortarch and unleashed the angry spirits of the Nighthaunt, kicking off the Soul Wars.
-Well, the spooky boys and their banshee queen haven’t forgotten, and they’re still just as potent as they were when the war began.
+In the wake of Nagash’s sound defeat (when has that not recently happened?), it’s easy to forget the considerable stir he caused when he introduced a brand new Mortarch and unleashed the angry spirits of the Nighthaunt, kicking off the Soul Wars.
+Well, the spooky boys and their banshee queen haven’t forgotten.
 Here are some quick tips for running the Nighthaunt and a few sample units you won’t want to leave buried.

 Who are the Nighthaunt?